Lagrangian cobordism of positroid links: Introduction

 \subsection{Result}

 The positroid strata $\Pos\subset\Gr(k,n)$ of complex Grassmannians are disjoint Zariski locally closed sets, see \cref{DefPositroidStratum}.
-There is a distinguished class of Legendrian links $\Lambda_{\Pos}$ in the standard contact $\RR^3$, whose augmentation varieties are related to the strata by an algebraic isomorphism
+There is a distinguished class of Legendrian links $\Lambda_{\Pos}$ in the standard contact $\RR^3$, referred to as positroid links whose augmentation varieties are related to the strata by an algebraic isomorphism

 where $N(\Pos) \in \ZZ_{\geq 0}$ is a non-negative integer depending on $\Pos$, see \cref{SecPositroidLinks} for a precise statement.
-The Legendrian link $\Lambda_{\Pos}$ is the Legendrian $(-1)$-closure of a juggling braid on $k$-strands associated to $\Pos$ as in \cite{CGGS} (see \cref{def:positroid_link}).
-Alternative braids associated to positroids have been considered in \cite{STWZ, GL}.
-While all such braids can be used to describe the same Legendrian link $\Lambda_\Pos$ (up to Legendrian isotopy) thanks to \cite[Theorem 1.3 (ii)]{CGGS}, we find the juggling braids particularly convenient for the description of exact Lagrangian cobordisms.
-For each pair of integers $1\leq k < n$, the set of strata is partially ordered by declaring $\Pos_1 \leq \Pos_2$ if and only if $\Pos_1\subset \cl(\Pos_2)$.
+The positroid link $\Lambda_{\Pos}$ is the Legendrian $(-1)$-closure of a braid on $k$-strands associated to $\Pos$, known as a juggling braid (see \cref{def:positroid_link}).
+The positroid strata can be enumerated by bounded affine permutations (see \cref{SecBoundedAffinePermutations}) and for each pair of integers $1\leq k < n$, the set of positroid strata of $\Gr(k,n)$ is partially ordered by declaring $\Pos_f \leq \Pos_g$ if and only if $\Pos_f\subset \cl(\Pos_g)$.
 Our main result is the following.